-This instant pot chicken taco soup is everything you love about taco night without the work!
-Perfectly cooked chicken, beans, in a delicious soup topped with avocado and sour cream… epic.
+This taco soup is everything you love about taco night without the work and ready to serve in no time!

 If you’re anything like me and always keep a pound -or a few- of chicken breasts in the freezer, this recipe is a great way to stretch your freezer supply.
 Yes, I was referring to the stash of frozen chicken that’s become my go-to meal builder.